Deep Sea Electronics DSE855

 How it could be exploited

-An attacker on the local network segment (not remote) could query the DSE855 controller to retrieve credentials stored in memory or configuration.
-Once obtained, these credentials could be used to access the device's engineering interface or connect to other networked systems.
+An attacker on the same network segment as the DSE855 controller can retrieve plaintext or weakly protected credentials stored in the device memory or configuration.
+These credentials could then be reused to authenticate to the device or other systems without the owner's knowledge.

 Prerequisites

-- No authentication required to access the vulnerability
+• No authentication required to access stored credentials

 Exploitability